Bangkok Traffic (Love) Story: Production

 Bangkok Traffic (Love) Story was sponsored by the BTS, and the movie includes many scenes depicting maintenance work on the system and its infrastructure.
 The film was promoted as part of BTS's tenth anniversary celebrations.
 The film's Thai name, Rod fai fah..
-Ma Ha Na Ther, translates as "Skytrain, coming to meet you", and is a word play on Rot Fai Fa Maha Nakhon (รถไฟฟ้ามหานคร), which is the Thai name of the MRT underground system.
+Ma Ha Na Ther, translates as "Skytrain, coming to meet you" and is a word play on Rot Fai Fa Maha Nakhon (รถไฟฟ้ามหานคร), which is the Thai name of the MRT underground system.
 The English title is abbreviated BTS to coincide with that of the skytrain system.

 The film was filmed in many places in Bangkok, including Wat Arun, Yaowarat, Ananta Samakhom Throne Hall, Bangkok Planetarium, Chan Road.

 Loong's guesthouse filmed at Loy La Long Hotel, a guesthouse in the Talat Noi area along the Chao Phraya River that can see the pagoda of Chee Chin Khor Temple in Khlong San side clearly.

 Reception

 Critical response

 Critics mostly noted how Bangkok Traffic (Love) Story, despite its flaws, appropriately served and satisfied its target audience of Bangkok's young female adults.
-In Manager Daily, Aphinan Bunrueangphanao noted the film's chick flick elements, and how the casting of Theeradej as the male lead helped boosted the film's appeal.
+In Manager Daily, Aphinan Bunrueangphanao noted the film's chick flick elements, and how the casting of Theeradej as the male lead helped boost the film's appeal.
 He noted that Cris skillfully represented the humorously exaggerated single urban female in her lead role, but criticized the film for its weak and loose plot.
 Nantakwang Sirasoontorn observed in Kom Chad Luek that the film's most distinct theme was that of the female fantasy of meeting the perfect man.
 He noted that images of contemporary Bangkok life and GTH's carefully planned marketing campaigns helped propel the film to success.
 He commended Cris's acting and criticized the weak plot.